 The Nichols Foundation - Mr. and Mrs. Peter C. Coxhead

-Experience the finest speakers in the arts and humanities in the Museum's Holmes Great Hall with new, multi-screen, digital HD projection, and an enhanced sound system for the hearing impaired.
+Experience the finest speakers in the arts and humanities with digital HD projection, and an enhanced sound system for the hearing impaired.

 Not a member yet?
 Click here to join now and reserve your series tickets today!